indelgarcia/popcornpicks/README.md

 Backend: Python (Web Development) <br>
 Database: BD

 This project is developed as part of our school coursework, and the repository is a place for us to showcase what we’ve been working on.
-To run the project locally, you can follow these basic steps: